What are the different types of employment status, and how should an employer use them?

 - They submit invoices once their work is done.

-What they usually do have is a contract with their client/clients, which will set out the obligations or rights they have in relation to the person that pays them for that work.
+What they usually do have is a contract with their client/clients, which will set out the obligations or rights they have in relation to the person who pays them for that work.

 Why is it important to determine employment status?